SciTechDude/VaryAudioOnLogChange/README.md

 The audio stream callback function gets new value value if its received by probing log file The new value then generates a different audio tone thats related to log value.
 The new frequency/tone is then converted to stream using `numpy` and fed into `PyAudio`

+The audio tone is popping / cracking free that usually occurs when mixing two audio tones/frequencies mid-stream.